Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 Moving From Storm to Strength

 Postpartum rage feels like an alien force taking over your body and mind.
 The intensity is frightening, and the shame that follows can be crushing.
-But this experience isn't a moral failing or evidence of being a "bad mother"—it's a biological alarm system signaling that your needs aren't being met and your resources are depleted.
+But this is a medical condition with effective treatments โ€” not a reflection of who you are as a mother or person.

-These aren't abstract concepts—they're practical strategies you can use when your baby has been screaming for hours, when your partner makes a thoughtless comment, when you feel like you're drowning in the demands of new parenthood.
+These aren't abstract concepts โ€” they're practical strategies you can use when your baby has been screaming for hours, when your partner makes a thoughtless comment, when you haven't slept in days.

-Recovery isn't just possible—it's expected.
+Recovery isn't just possible โ€” it's expected.
 With the right skills and support, you can move from feeling out of control to feeling empowered.
-You can learn to manage intense emotions while building the kind of mother-child relationship you want.
+You can be the mother you want to be, not the mother your depleted nervous system has temporarily made you.